signalogic/SigSRF_SDK/README.md

 <a name="SDKDemoTestedPlatforms"></a>
 # SDK / Demo Tested Platforms

-The EdgeStream and SigSRF SDK and demos have been tested on the following platforms:
+The Mediashark™ and SigSRF SDK and demos have been tested on the following platforms:

 <b>Ubuntu</b>